hmiguel33/TUTORIALS/README.md

 # TUTORIALS
-This tutorial aims to provide an introduction to Python, to help the reader to understand the basic memory management and the bases of Object Oriented Programing.
+This tutorial aims to provide an introduction to Python, to help developers understand concepts that make Python development unique.
+While Object Oriented Programing is a paradigm mostly used in C++ and Java, python offers a unique way to work with it.
+I explain some concepts that junior developers find difficult to understand, and provide examples of them, so you can learn while practicing.

 ## How to begin.